lf-edge/eve/docs/ECOS.md

 * a set of binary layers
 * a configuration

 Both binary layers and configuration are represented as opaque binary blobs and referenced in a [CAS manner](https://en.wikipedia.org/wiki/Content-addressable_storage) by a ``<algo>:<content hash value>``.
 This allows us to have a structure similar to a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) with every element in the structure (starting from leaves) presumed immutable.
 The root of this tree is always a configuration object that in turn references other components of the tree.
-Binary content of the ECI, then, becomes synomynous with the ``<algo>:<content hash value>`` handle for the configuration object and thus is presumed to be immutable and content addressable.
+Binary content of the ECI, then, becomes synonymous with the ``<algo>:<content hash value>`` handle for the configuration object and thus is presumed to be immutable and content addressable.

 You can always reference an ECI by ``<algo>:<content hash>`` handle.
 Human readable names are possible by binding ``<ECI repository>/<ECI name>:<ECI tag>`` strings to ``<algo>:<content hash value>``.
 Those symbolic names are then presumed to be mutable (you can freely change the target ``<algo>:<content hash value>``) and they are maintained at the level of ECI Distribution Specification.
 This later point means that whenever you encounter a self-contained, binary ECI file you never know all the symbolic names that may be associated with it.
 There may be a few of those symbolic names stashed away in the repositories.json file, but this is by now means an exhaustive nor a complete list.
 In fact, you can provide your own symbolic name to the ECI file when you make it available via various transport mechanisms.